facebook/Rapid/CONTRIBUTING.md

 5. Make sure you are using [the latest `node`](https://nodejs.org/en/download) by running `node --version`.
 If not, then running `nvm install node` will set it up for you.
 6. Install all required dependencies with `npm install`
 7. Then run `npm run all` to set up Rapid.
-8. Finally, run `npm run quickstart` to start the server on port 8080.
+8. Finally, run `npm run start` to start the server on port 8080.

 Congrats! 🎉 You should now be able to use rapid by navigating to [http://127.0.0.1:8080/](http://localhost:8080/) on Chrome.